 This suggests that men are suffering with mental distress, but may not be receiving or asking for the help they need.
 On this page we will look at some statistics surrounding men's mental health, and how talk therapy can help.

 As with many mental health statistics, it is difficult to know if mental health figures represent what is truly happening.
 This is because these numbers can only tell us about mental health problems that have been reported or admitted to.
 It is expected that many cases go unreported and undiagnosed.

-At any one time it is believed that one in five women (19.7%) and one in eight men (12.5%) are diagnosed with a common mental illness, such as anxiety, depression, panic disorder or obsessive compulsive disorder.1
+At any one time, it is believed that one in eight men and one in five women have a common mental health problem, such as depression and anxiety.1

 According to the Men's Health Forum, 73% of adults who 'go missing' are men and 87% of those sleeping rough are men.
 Looking at the prison system, the forum says men make up 95% of the prison population, with 72% of male prisoners suffering from two or more mental disorders.

 In terms of substance abuse, men are more likely to develop a problem.
 Men's Health Forum found that men are almost three times more likely than women to become dependent on alcohol.
 This equates to 8.7% of men, compared to 3.3% of women.
 Men are also three times as likely to report frequent drug use than women.